Incoming Mexican government denies deal to hold asylum seekers in Mexico

 Two Trump administration officials told NBC News that the deal with Mexico's recently elected government would force asylum seekers to remain in Mexico while U.S. courts process their claims.
 The officials added that operational and legal details are being worked out, and the deal is still at least few weeks away from going into effect.

-But on Saturday afternoon, Jesus Ramirez Cuevas, a spokesman for recently elected Mexican President Andrés Manuel López, denied to NBC News any such agreement and insisted talks of such a deal were premature.
+But on Saturday afternoon, Jesus Ramirez Cuevas, a spokesman for recently elected Mexican President Andrés Manuel López Obrador, denied to NBC News any such agreement and insisted talks of such a deal were premature.

 First reported by the Washington Post, the plan is called "Remain in Mexico" and incoming Mexican officials considered it a "short-term solution."